Judge will rule within a week on Witherspoon appointment

 There was no doubt Mosquera had won, Andrien said.

-The state Supreme Court ruled she was still the incumbent for purposes of appointing an interim assembly representative, since she was the certified winner for a time.
+The state Supreme Court ruled Mosquera was still the incumbent for purposes of appointing an interim Assembly representative, since she was the certified winner for a time.

-Mosquera won the special election and has been an assemblywoman since then.
+Mosquera won the special election and has been an assemblywoman since.
 A federal court also established she was correct to run in 2011 because it was a redistricting year so one-year residency requirements were not in effect as districts were changing.

 The interim appointment to the board, if made, may last a long time.